 Yes.
 Students coming into the program are required to have a high school diploma or equivalent, and computer proficiency, including keyboarding skills.

 2. How long is the program at Everett Community College?

-The program can be completed in either four quarters long (12 months) or six quarters (18 months).
+The program can be completed in anywhere from four quarters (12 months) to six quarters (18 months).
 If your computer and keyboarding skills need some brushing up, you may need to take additional classes before starting the program.

 4. What is the cost of the program and what does it include?

 5. Is the program eligible for financial aid?

 Yes.
 Everett Community College participates in the Pell Grant, SEOG (Supplemental Education Opportunity Grant), Stafford Loan, and Washington State Need Grant programs.
 You must be a Washington State resident to be considered eligible for the State Need Grant.
 To start our financial aid process, please contact our MC and MTE financial aid team at MC-MTEfinancialaid@everettcc.edu or 425-388-9157.
 They will help you through each step of the financial aid application process.

 6. Is the program self-paced?

 No. This is a college-level program that culminates in a 44-credit college certificate.
 There are scheduled start and end dates to each quarter and specific due dates for assignments.
 In addition, there are an online participation requirements.

 7. How many hours per week does it take to complete the program?

 You will need to dedicate approximately 3 hours per week per credit taken to complete all the material.

 8. Is there a minimum grade point average to pass this program?